Soroosh0098/golang_installer/README.md

 2. **Download and Install**: The script downloads the relevant Go package, handles extraction/installation, and sets up the environment as needed.
 3. **Error Handling**: Includes robust error handling to manage download failures, incorrect file formats, and unsupported operating systems.

+## Note:
+This script has only been tested on Ubuntu.
+If you encounter any difficulties running it on other platforms, please feel free to contact me.

 ## Usage:
 #### Execute the Script Directly